 Whether you are trying to lose weight or get your finances in shape, lifestyle changes are difficult to make.
-Here are a few suggestions to help you successfully introduce those new elements into your life.
+Here are a few suggestions to help you successfully introduce those new lifestyle changes into your life.

 Whether you set SMART (specific, measurable, achievable, relevant and time-bound) goals or use another system, begin by setting goals.
 What would you like to accomplish?
 When would you like to accomplish it?
 What are the steps you will need to take along the way?
 Are these steps doable for you?
 We are talking about lifestyle changes, which are all long-term projects, but they can all be broken down into little pieces to be done daily or weekly.
 Take a look at both your overall goal as well as the steps along the way before you begin.
 Continue to evaluate them as you make progress.
 Things will inevitably come up in your life to add complications.
 Maybe one month you are able to take a step forward every day, but the next month you may have vacations, events with the kids, surprise health issues, etc. that throw a wrench into your plans.
 That is OK.
 Adjust your overall goal if needed and keep moving toward it.